EnsurityTechnologies/xsensedoc/content/en/auth/biopro/Bconfiguration.md

 Add the Path environment variable to System Properties to set the environment variable.

-* In the Run command type'sysdm.cpl'.
+* In the Run command type **sysdm.cpl**.
 Select Environment Variable under Advanced tab.

 * Set the Path variables of the Bin folder in OpenSSL in the Environment variables window's of System Variables section.